basondole/evolution/README.md

 **IMPORTANT**

-The stock panos module from `pip install napalm-panos` has issues running with napalm version 3+.
+This code uses napalm library for device access but the stock panos module from `pip install napalm-panos` included in the `requirements.txt` has issues running with napalm version 3+.
 The modified `panos.py` file included in this directory should be copied to the `napalm-panos` installation directory and replace the stock `panos.py`

 **About**